dynobo/keyhint/README.md

 - Wayland & Gnome: The
   [Gnome Extension "Window-Calls"](https://extensions.gnome.org/extension/4724/window-calls/)
   is required to auto-select the cheatsheet based on the current active application.
-- Wayland & KDE: Not yet implemented.
-  [Create an issue](https://github.com/dynobo/keyhint/issues/new) if you like to have this support for this setup.

 ## Installation